acnair/100-days-of-code/log.md

 **Thoughts after completing:** Feels like I still need to figure out what my base languge should be, for placements C++ would do fine, but to do projects and other stuff.

 **Next day rough plan:** More algorithms and datastructure problems.

+## Day : 20 September 2019

+**Thoughts before starting:** Today was tough, just with the thought of placements I got super tensed and was in very fuckedup mood.
+But later decided that working hands on is what is going to help me and thinking about it won't help me.
+So decided to start.

+**Today's progress:** Today was good according to programming, spent some quality time solving question in Hackerrank in C++

+**Thoughts after completing:** Feels good knowing that working handson actually helps a lot of things.
+And UPDATE: not touching python or JS till I have some profeciency in CPP i.e. a proper flow in solving problems in CPP, because now learning a new language for competetive coding is stupid.

+**Next day rough plan:** More problems in HackerRank.